GoogleChrome/related-website-sets/README.md

 guide to running the project is provided below to avoid confusion.

-If you have suggestions or any cases that are failing that you believe should be passng, please feel free to add issues to the issues tab of this repo.
+If you have suggestions or any cases that are failing that you believe should be passing, please feel free to comment on the PR or add issues to the issues tab of this repo.

 ## Running this project